The 7 Best Architect Lamps

 video play icon

-This wiki has been updated 34 times since it was first published in July of 2015.
+This wiki has been updated 35 times since it was first published in July of 2015.
 You don't have to design buildings for a living to know that adequate lighting in your workspace will minimize eye strain and help you to be more efficient and productive.
 These architect lamps are great for artists, photographers, students, and many others who spend time at a desk, as their adjustable arms allow you to swing the light into the ideal position for your projects.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. BenQ e-Reading